Rhabdoid tumours of the central nervous system (AT/RT) – Brief information

 Treatment of children and adolescents with rhabdoid tumour should take place in a children's hospital with a paediatric oncology program.
 Only such a childhood cancer centre provides highly experienced and qualified staff (doctors, nurses and many more), since they are specialised and focussed on the diagnostics and treatment of children and teenagers with cancer according to the most advanced treatment concepts.
 The doctors in these centres collaborate closely with each other.
 Together, they treat their patients according to treatment plans (protocols) that are continuously optimised.

 The goal of the treatment is to achieve high cure rates while avoiding side effects as much as possible.
 Considering the usually very young age of patients with a rhabdoid tumour, this is a huge challenge.
 Infants and toddlers are highly vulnerable; they suffer severely of acute side effects and long-term sequelae of the aggressive therapy and are therefore hard to treat.
-Hence, the most important step prior to or during therapy is to decide whether treatment should be initiated or continued, respectively, and if so, whether the goal is cure (curative approach) or managing symptoms (palliative approach).
+Hence, the most important step prior to or during therapy is to decide whether treatment should be initiated or continued, respectively, and if so, whether the goal is cure (curative approach) or managing symptoms (palliative therapy).

 Treatment methods